SatcomRadio/satcomradio.github.io/docs/README.md

 ## Radios

 In the radio section you will find radios that work with satcom without complex modifications.
 It's **not** a full list of radios.
-There are other radios that work straight out of the box like the QYT 7900D and many mods for other radios such as Satcom M7, TYT 9000D and others but the modifications are more complex so it's easier to stick to the radios listed in this website.
+There are other radios that work straight out of the box like the QYT 7900D, Baofeng 1802U, Baofeng 1801, Linton...
+There are also many mods for other radios such as Zastone M7, TYT 9000D and others but the modifications are more complex
+so it's easier to stick to the radios listed in this website.

 ## Transverter